 You may have heard of laundry stripping and wondered if this is something you need to do for your own laundry.
-This viral soaking method for your clothes, towels and bedding seems to be real popular right now, so you may have heard all about it on social media or from your friends.
-But what is laundry stripping and do you need to include it as one of your everyday chores?
+This viral soaking method for your clothes, towels, and bedding seems to be really popular right now, so you may have heard all about it on social media or from your friends.
+But what is laundry stripping, and do you need to include it as one of your everyday chores?

-You might already have been researching the best front load washers (opens in new tab) or the best top load washers (opens in new tab) to make sure you are cleaning your clothes effectively, but do you need to include laundry stripping as well as using your machine?
+You might already have been researching the best washing machines to make sure you are cleaning your clothes effectively, but do you need to include laundry stripping as well as using your machine?

 Most of us want time-saving solutions for our household chores, so spending more time on the laundry might seem to be a step too far.
 What is it about this popular form of long soaking for laundry that has made it popular enough to go viral on social media?

 What is laundry stripping?

 Many of us use oils, lotions, and creams on our bodies that can transfer onto our bedding, towels, and clothes.
 We also expose our clothes to dirt and grime on the streets and on public transport.
 Even our cleaning product can leave a residue on fabric, as can hard water.
 That’s why some people decide to deep clean their laundry on occasion, to eliminate dirt and odors.

 This type of cleaning can be incredibly satisfying, as it gets all the dirt and gunk out of your laundry – think of yourself as the Dr Pimple Popper of towels!

 Videos online show people putting their clean towels and linens into a bath full of cleaning products and seeing grime coming out of the fabric and into the water.
 Many people wonder if their washing machine is doing as effective a job as it should be and worry that there is deep-seated dirt in their clothes and household linen.